apache/cassandra-java-driver/changelog/README.md

 - [documentation] JAVA-1380: Add FAQ entry for errors arising from incompatibilities.
 - [improvement] JAVA-1748: Support IS NOT NULL and != in query builder.
 - [documentation] JAVA-1740: Mention C*2.2/3.0 incompatibilities in paging state manual.
+- [improvement] JAVA-1725: Add a getNodeCount method to CCMAccess for easier automation.

 ### 3.4.0